 “Let’s Go” Elephant Rumble

-Elephants rumble to communicate with the rest of the herd when they would like to travel in a certain direction.
-Unlike a lot of the animal kingdom, elephant herds are lead by the female elephants.
-Male elephants live alone, although they can group together with other males at times.
+These elephant rumbles are used to communicate with the rest of the herd when they would like to travel in a certain direction.
+Unlike most mammals in the animal kingdom, their herds are led by the females.
+Males live alone, although they can group together with other males at times.

-The “let’s go” rumble, often done by females, is low and gentle and can be used while the elephant is pointing its body in the direction it wants to go.
-Elephants can agree or disagree and seemingly ‘discuss’ the desires of what they would like to do next.
+The “let’s go” rumble, often done by females, are low frequency rumbles which are gentle and can be used while it is pointing its body in the direction it wants to go.
+Elephants can agree or disagree and seemingly ‘discuss’ the desires of what they would like to do next and let the herd decide.
+A quick afternoon safari is a good way to hear these rumbles as they move across the plains but you have a limited amount of free time.

-Rumbles are also used when elephant families re-unite.
-The greeting-rumble is vocalized while the elephants flap their ears energetically and touch each other with their trunks and tusks.
-Elephants get so excited when they meet that, similarly to dogs, they can sometimes urinate or defecate.
+Rumbles are also used when families reunite.
+The greeting-rumble is vocalized while they flap their ears energetically and touch each other with their trunks and tusks.
+When they do meet, they may become so highly stimulated, similarly to dogs, they can sometimes urinate or defecate.

 Elephant Mating Rumble

 One of the most powerful rumbles an elephant makes is during mating.
-The period during which male elephants have a surge in reproductive hormones is called ‘musth’.
-The bull elephants become extremely aggressive and make musth-rumbles.
+The period during which males have a surge in reproductive hormones is called ‘musth’.
+The bulls of the herd become extremely aggressive and make musth-rumbles.

 The female’s fertile hormonal period is much shorter than the males.
 Females make powerful estrous-rumbles to attract high-ranking males for mating.
-These males are often a fair distance away and the herd of female elephants will join in unison.
+These males are often a fair distance away and the herd of females will join in unison.
 This chorus of rumbles can be heard from impressive distances.

-Mothers and adolescent females will do coo-rumbles to comfort baby elephants when they are in distress.
-They also soothe their young by touching the young’s mouth and belly.
+Mothers and adolescent females will make coo-rumbles at low frequencies, getting as low as 20 hertz, to comfort their babies when they are in distress.
+They also soothe their young by touching the young one’s mouth and belly.
+This soft and low sound is a result of their vocal folds being so large but they are actually singing just as humans do to their children.

 Baby Elephant Sounds

-Baby elephants, like human babies, cry when they are hungry for their mother’s milk.
+Baby elephant noises are like human babies, they cry when they are hungry for their mother’s milk.
 The begging-rumble will cause the mother to stop, lift her trunk, and allow the baby elephant to suckle.

-When calves are denied suckling they combine a cry with their rumble.
-If this doesn’t work, the calf will cry-rumble until it becomes an elephant roar.
+When calves are denied suckling they combine a cry with their rumbling sounds.
+If this doesn’t work, the characteristic baby elephant sound of rumbling will continue until it becomes an elephant roar.
+This is effectively as close to a baby elephant trumpeting as it will get.

 Observing elephants in the wild to discover an elephant making noise is definitely the preferred way to experience their vocalizations.
-Safaris are a very special experience where you can do game drives at sunrise or sunset to find animals and view them in their natural habitat.
+An African safari is a very special experience where you can go to the Kruger National Park and take a safari at sunrise or sunset to find animals and view them in their natural habitat.

 Elephants are a part of the Big Five, along with the lion, leopard, water buffalo, and rhinoceros.
 A prestigious title that they rightfully deserve to hold.
-Elephants are incredible creatures who are emotional beings.
-They mourn their fallen family members, celebrate their reunions, and play and have fun with each other.
+These are incredible creatures who are emotional beings.
+They mourn their fallen family members, celebrate their reunions, play, and have fun with each other.

 Elephants feel like they carry deep wisdom and majesty with them.
-Their slow heavy movements and bellowing vocalizations and sounds can put anyone who observes them into a trance of wonderment.
-Elephants are some of the greatest creatures on earth and by appreciating elephant noises and communication, we, in turn, appreciate them.
+Their slow heavy movements, bellowing vocalizations, and sounds can put anyone who observes them into a trance of wonderment.
+These are some of the greatest creatures on earth and by appreciating their noises and communication, we, in turn, appreciate them.